 Buying Secret #6: Get a property survey done.

-A survey of the property will ensure that you know exactly what you are investing in.
-There will be no misunderstanding when it comes to property tax when you know how much property you have.
+A survey of property will ensure that you know exactly what you are investing in.
+There will be no misunderstanding when it comes to property tax, when you know how much property you have.
 In addition, being mindful of your property lines implies no future confrontation with your neighbors.

-Buying Secret #7: Do not get obsessed with a big home.
+Buying Secret #7: Do not get obsessed about a big home.

 The largest and most elegant house in the neighborhood usually turns heads.
 Not many individuals are, however, standing up to buy it.
 Therefore, purchasing a large house when you plan to re-sell it would restrict the potential buyers.
 Searching for a small, inexpensive house that will suit your family and not cost you a lot is the key to buying a home because it is likely to trade for more than a big house.

 Buying Secret #8: Give your house a physical.

 In addition to visiting the property yourself, consider taking advantage of a house inspector's services.
 Perhaps it's the best way to get a neutral, third-party opinion.
 Know, however, that hiring a specialist comes only after you have yourself examined the location.
 If, for some cause, you do not like the house at all, you do not need to spend your money.